Last Updated: August 26th, 2018

 Another huge benefit that comes with composite bats is their ability to control and deflect the stinging vibrations that may sometimes occur when making contact with the baseball.
 As any hitter will agree to, the most annoying moments of stepping inside the batter’s box occurs when their hands ring and feel like an electric jolt is running through the fingers.
 Composites are the best type of bat to best absorb that negative energy, especially two-piece constructed composite bats.
 Composite handles can help to prevent shock so well that many bat manufactures have developed hybrid options that utilize a composite handle with an aluminum barrel.

-A More Balanced Swing Weight:
+Composites Have a More Balanced Swing Weight:

 They also provide hitters with a more balanced swing weight than wood bats and most aluminum bats.
 Swing weight is simply the amount of weight transferring through the strike zone as hitters rip their bat upon the baseball.
 Since composite bats tend to stretch more of its mass evenly throughout the barrel, hitters can better transition their weight across the plate more evenly.

-Even Lighter Than Alloys:
+Composites are Lighter Than Alloys:

 As a whole, they tend to have a lighter weight design than alloy bats that share the same length/weight ratio.
 The graphite and complex carbon fiber materials that make up the mass of composite bats are naturally lighter than the majority of aluminum metals.